Basic and Translational Research

 Ralph W. deVere White

-Distinguished Professor of Urology; Director of the UC Davis Cancer Center.
+Distinguished Professor of Urology; Director of the UC Davis Comprehensive Cancer Center

 Dr. deVere White has an extensive record in leading collaborative research projects at UC Davis as well as nationally.
 He was the Principal Investigator (PI) of the National Cancer Institute (NCI) funded Program Project (PO1) in prostate cancer from which he developed the Prostate Cancer Affinity Group.
 This group eventually evolved into the Prostate Cancer Program (05) at the UC Davis Cancer Center.
 He was the founding PI of the UC Davis Urology Cancer Outreach Program (UCOP) as well as founder of the Genitourinary (GU) Tumor Biology Committee of the Southwest Oncology Group (SWOG).
 Through that organization, he led the serum and tissue repository for the nationally funded Prostate Cancer Prevention Trial.